 When you receive a job offer from a company and go to give an interview, it is a good idea to discuss overtime expectations with your potential employer.
 You can ask questions such as, “Will overtime be required frequently in my job role?” or “How are overtime hours compensated here?”

-Then the employer will answer according to the company’s requirements.
+Then, the employer will answer according to the company’s requirements.
 This will help you get a clearer understanding of what the job entails and how it aligns with your preferences and commitments.

 7.2.
 Can Negotiations Affect Overtime Notice Requirements

-Negotiating Overtime Terms in the hiring process is not just about compensation, it can also impact notice Requirements for overtime.
+Negotiating overtime terms in the hiring process is not just about compensation; it can also impact notice requirements for overtime.
 While you are in an interview negotiating your employment terms, including overtime, it is possible to address how much advance notice you will receive before being asked to work extra hours.

-For instance, you can ask “Is there a standard notice period for overtime in this company?”.
-While negotiating notice Requirements it is important to understand that certain industries and roles might have specific regulations or collective agreements that dictate overtime notice periods.
+For instance, you can ask, “Is there a standard notice period for overtime in this company?”.
+While negotiating notice requirements, it is important to understand that certain industries and roles might have specific regulations or collective agreements that dictate overtime notice periods.

 8. Top Ten Companies with Best Work-Life Balance

 Not all businesses, though, operate that way.
 When it comes to providing its employees with the best work-life balance, several businesses have topped the list.
-So if you are tired of working in your companies, have a look and try to get jobs in companies to get a balanced work life.
+So if you are tired of working in your companies, have a look and try to get jobs in the following companies to get a balanced work life.

 8.1.
 Google